theonedev/onedev/readme.md

 ### Service Desk to Work with Issues over Email

-The ability to submit and discuss issues over email make OneDev a perfect customer support system, with the ability to create tickets of different priorities for different customers, and assign to different support representatives.
+The ability to submit and discuss issues over email makes OneDev a perfect customer supporting system, with the ability to create tickets of different priorities for different customers, and assign to different support representatives.

 ![service-desk-setting.png](doc/images/service-desk-setting.png)